kameshwadhai/BugSeeker/README.md

 # BugSeeker: Automated Reconnaissance and Vulnerability Discovery Toolkit

 ## Description:
-BugSeeker is a versatile Automated Reconnaissance and Vulnerability Discovery Toolkit designed to accelerate the process of identifying and addressing security weaknesses.
-This tool goes beyond traditional reconnaissance by actively searching for a myriad of vulnerabilities, making it an invaluable asset for bug hunters.
-With a focus on speed and efficiency, BugSeeker checks for vulnerabilities such as Reflected XSS, Open Redirection, SQL Injection, HTML Injection, SSRF, CSRF, and CORS.
+BugSeeker is a powerful Automated Reconnaissance and Vulnerability Discovery Toolkit designed to enhance the capabilities of bug hunters.
+This toolkit streamlines the traditionally time-consuming reconnaissance phase, enabling users to dedicate more time to efficiently analyzing potential vulnerabilities.
+Going beyond conventional tools, BugSeeker actively identifies a wide range of vulnerabilities, such as Reflected XSS, Open Redirection, SQL Injection, HTML Injection, SSRF, CSRF, and CORS.

 ![BugSeeker -help](https://github.com/kameshwadhai/BugSeeker/assets/81626655/a6f1be40-0eab-4a45-8118-00d2edd67805)

 ## Features:
+- **Automated Reconnaissance:** BugSeeker excels in automating the reconnaissance phase, reducing manual effort and increasing efficiency.
+- **Diverse Vulnerability Detection:** Actively seeks out various vulnerabilities, including Reflected XSS, Open Redirection, SQL Injection, HTML Injection, SSRF, CSRF, and CORS.
-- **Multifunctional Web Recon & Vulnerability Scanner:** BugSeeker combines the functionality of a web reconnaissance tool and a vulnerability scanner for a comprehensive security assessment.
+- **Multifunctional Web Recon & Vulnerability Scanner:** Combining the functionalities of a web reconnaissance tool and a vulnerability scanner makes BugSeeker a versatile and powerful tool for security assessment.
-- **Fast Crawler:** Utilizes an incredibly fast crawler to efficiently find multiple vulnerabilities and gather information.
-- **Multi-threaded Crawling:** Enhances scanning speed through multi-threaded crawling capabilities.
-- **Vulnerability Checks:** Scans for a variety of vulnerabilities, including Reflected XSS, Open Redirection, SQL Injection, HTML Injection, SSRF, CSRF, and CORS.
-- **Subdomain Enumeration:** Identifies subdomains to provide a complete picture of the attack surface.
-- **Information Gathering:** Collects information such as Web IP Address, Server IP Address, Cname Records, DNS lookup, SPF lookup, Hidden IP, API Endpoints, JS Endpoints, XSS Endpoints, and more.
-- **JS Library Vulnerability Detection:** Identifies vulnerable JavaScript libraries in the target environment.
-- **Directory Search:** Searches for directories on the target website, aiding in the discovery of potential vulnerabilities.
-- **User-friendly:** Designed for ease of use with clear command-line options and prompts.
+- **User-Friendly Interface:** BugSeeker's user-friendly interface ensures accessibility for both beginners and experienced bug hunters, facilitating ease of use.
+- **Customizable Scans:** The ability to tailor the toolkit to specific needs through customizable scans allows users to focus on particular vulnerabilities, adding flexibility to the tool.

 ## System Requirements:
 BugSeeker is recommended to run on an AWS EC2 Debian instance or any Linux distribution.